davidjerleke/embla-carousel/README.md

   </summary>
   <hr>
   <div>
     This option aligns the slides to the start or end edge of the carousel viewport.
 Slides will be centered if no value is provided.
-Note that slide alignments will be affected for slides at the start or end when used together with
+Note that slide alignments will be overrided for slides at the start or end when used together with
     <a href="#containscroll">
       <code>containScroll</code>
     </a>,